coder/docs/environments/pwa.md

 description: Learn how to install the editor PWAs for a browser editing experience closer to native.
 ---

-In addition to running Coder Enterprise in a web browser, you can also run it as a progressive web application (PWA).
-Using Coder Enterprise as a PWA offers you an experience that is akin to a native application and offers improved performance.
+In addition to running Coder in a web browser, you can also run it as a progressive web application (PWA).
+Using Coder as a PWA offers you an experience that is akin to a native application and offers improved performance.

 ## Requirements

-To use Coder Enterprise as a PWA, you must be using Google Chrome or Microsoft Edge.
+To use Coder as a PWA, you must be using Google Chrome or Microsoft Edge.

-> You must be logged in to Coder Enterprise using either Chrome or Edge before
+> You must be logged in to Coder using either Chrome or Edge before
 > proceeding with any of the following installation steps.

 ## Chrome Installation

-You can install Coder Enterprise as a PWA when using Chrome in one of three ways.
+You can install Coder as a PWA when using Chrome in one of three ways.

 ### Option 1 for Chrome